robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 Now all sines starts and ends in a gentle way.

-In order to create frequency domain representation we need to create second chart.
+In order to create frequency domain representation we need to create second chart (Figure 7).
 Each vertical bar on the chart is called frequency bin and tells how much of that frequency is inside our signal from the window.
 Let say we want to check frequencies in a range between 10 and 50 samplePerPeriod.
 To have nice resolution lets compute 160 frequency bins.
 This means that frequency bins will be separated by 0.25 samplePerPeriod (50-10/160=0.25).
 Output of Discrete Fourier Transform gives values that varies a lot.
 Some bins could have value 0.1 since other could have 0.000001.
 In order to see all variety of values vertical axis is showed in decibels.
 0.1 will be showed as -10 decibels and 0.000001 will be showed as -60 decibels.